thingsstack/lowan-tapi/README.md

-# TTN and All-Things-Talk APIs and utilities
+# TTN and All-Things-Talk APIs and Utilities

 This project provides an independent Java implementation of the following APIs:
 * [The Things Network (TTN)](https://www.thethingsindustries.com/docs/integrations/) API;